White Sox vs. Dodgers Player Props Betting Odds

 Betts Stats

-- Mookie Betts has put up 66 hits with 15 doubles, a triple, 17 home runs and 39 walks.
-He has driven in 41 runs with four stolen bases.
+- Mookie Betts has recorded 67 hits with 15 doubles, a triple, 17 home runs and 40 walks.
+He has driven in 43 runs with five stolen bases.

-- Betts brings a seven-game streak with at least one hit into this one.
-During his last 10 outings he is hitting .317 with a double, four home runs, five walks and eight RBI.
+- Betts takes an eight-game streak with at least one hit into this contest.
+In his last 10 outings he is batting .244 with a double, two home runs, five walks and seven RBI.

 Betts Recent Games